maxim-belyakov/list-vue3-express/README.md

 The frontend of the application is built with Vue 3.
 To run the frontend:

-1. Install the dependencies by running `npm install`
+1. Install the dependencies by running `yarn install`
-2. Start the development server with `npm run serve`
+2. Start the development server with `yarn run serve`
 3. Open the application at `http://localhost:8080`

 ### Backend